peter812/PRM/DATABASE_SETUP.md

 The People Manager CRM requires a PostgreSQL database.
 This guide will help you set it up.

+## Automatic Database Reset (New!)

+🎯 **The application now automatically resets the database when there are no users!**

+When you start the application:
+- ✅ If **users exist**: Normal startup, no changes to database
+- 🔄 If **no users exist**: Automatically drops all tables and recreates them from schema

+This means:
+- First-time setup is automatic - just create the database and start the app!
+- You can reset your database by deleting all users
+- Great for development and testing

+**How it works:**
+1. App starts → Checks for users in database
+2. No users found → Drops all tables → Runs migrations → Seeds default data
+3. Users found → Skips initialization, normal startup

 ## Quick Setup

 ### Option 1: Using the Setup Script (Recommended)